+44 (0)113 343 7627

 - Research Experience Scheme coordinator

-B25, Linguistics & Phonetics, School of Modern Languages and Cultures, University of Leeds, LS2 9JT, UK.
+B25, Linguistics & Phonetics, School of Languages, Cultures and Societies, University of Leeds, LS2 9JT, UK.